jmahler/sprinklerpi/README.md

 ### situation #2: fire wall

-When it is necessary to communcate through a fire wall the client and server version will need to be used.
+When it is necessary to communicate through a fire wall the client and server version will need to be used.
 On the client the client version is used.